xyflow/xyflow/.changeset/thirty-snakes-float.md

 "@xyflow/svelte": minor
 ---

-Focus nodes on tab if not within the viewport and add a new prop `enablePanOnFocus`
+Focus nodes on tab if not within the viewport and add a new prop `autoPanOnNodeFocus`